quanweiliu/WFCG/readme.md

 > python main.py -pc -pdi -sr

 ## Installation
-This project is implemented with Pytorch and has been tested on version Pytorch 1.7, numpy                 1.21.4, matplotlib            3.3.3 and scikit-learn          0.23.2.
+This project is implemented with Pytorch and has been tested on version
+- Pytorch               1.7,
+- numpy                 1.21.4,
+- matplotlib            3.3.3
+- scikit-learn          0.23.2.

 ## Citation